 Elucidating the processes that drive symbiont diversification is fundamental to understanding the factors responsible for generating the Earth’s biodiversity, given that symbionts represent a considerable proportion of total species diversity49,50.
 Meanwhile, unravelling the factors that influence host-symbiont phylogenetic congruence is crucial for improving knowledge of host-switching, a major research focus in host-parasite interactions, with direct implications for the prediction and mitigation of zoonoses, emerging infections, and the control of agricultural pests51-53.
 To our knowledge, this study represents the first quantitative appraisal of host-symbiont cophylogeny, a central aspect of host-symbiont evolution.
 With this study, we hope to initiate a new direction in the study of symbiosis, towards formal quantitative and systematic analyses that seek to address fundamental questions regarding the nature of host-symbiotic evolutionary relationships.
 Importantly, considerable variation in congruence exists among host phylogenies and both parasite and mutualist phylogenies.
 Therefore, a core challenge is to identify which factors are of importance in fostering close cophylogeny.
 As the number of individual cophylogenetic studies increases, the power of these analyses will increase, permitting more detailed approaches to tease apart patterns and underlying mechanisms.
 Crucially, meta-analyses are only as good as the studies upon which they are based.
 A continued accumulation of taxonomically well-sampled, multi-locus host and symbiont phylogenies, ideally taking phylogenetic uncertainty into account, will provide a powerful platform on which to base further analyses.

+Methods

+Measures of host-symbiont phylogenetic congruence

+-More detailed description of how the tests for phylogenetic congruence work.

+Data collection

+-How the literature was searched systematically.
+At the macroevolutionary scale (i.e. discounting within-species studies)

+-How data were categorised e.g. classification of the mode of symbioses was taken from the authors.
+In cases where this was not mentioned, the literature was consulted.

+Meta-analysis

+We used p values obtained from randomaization tests that are implemented in ‘TreeMap’ and ‘Parafit’ as measures of incongrace.
+These p values were converted into r and its transformation Zr.
+We can caculate requivalent via t values with df = N - 2 values from p values (one-tailed) (Rosenthal and Rubin 2003) and then, also obtain Zrequivalent from requivalent, as follows:

+requivalent=t2t2+(N-2)Zrequivalent=12ln1+requivalent1-requivalent

+where N is sample size and, in our case, the sum of the numbers of host and symobiont species included in a randomaixation test.

+All statstical analyses were conducted using R versino 3.5.2 (R Core Team 2018).
+We used multilevel (random-effects) meta-analytic and meta-regression models (Nakagawa and Santos 2012) becuase multiple effect sizes were obtained from some studies (i.e., study IDs were included as a random factor in the models to account for non-indepedence).
+All meta-analytic models were implemented using the function, rma.mv in the R pacakge, metafor version 2.0-0 (Viechtbauer 2010).
+All model specifications and model selection procedures are found in our elecotronic supplmentary materials (ESM)

+-How done, how bias avoided, etc.

+Publication bias and sensitivity analysis

+egger regression with the full model - say reason why

+truncations due to the number of simulations……

+boundaries due to N (randomization tests) is creating

+sensitivity analysis - two jusntificaitons

+why we put TreeMap and Parafit data

+Trancation are not biasing our main results!!!

+simulation numbers are not different between parasites and mutualists

 Data availability